 Bonhoeffer was a young academic tutor at the time, having just finished his doctorate in theology.
 He could see what was being done on the political stage, and attempted to rally opposition against the regime, by forming resistance groups in the churches.
 But the liberal position of Bonhoeffer and his young adherents was easily and ruthlessly outlawed, making them into enemies of the state, eventually.
 This is all told in very compelling prose, knit together by careful research from an author who has spent much of his career studying B’s life.
 The politics against the churches were masterful, and bloody – the undetected aim being to gut the churches of moral sentiment, effectively canceling Christianity as a social power in Germany.

 For those with delicate sentiments I will alert you that there is evidence in this volume of clay feet, which I will not spoil by elaborating beyond the word SEX.
 The case builds, and the conclusion near the very end is surprising, and credible, in an almost incredible way.
-But such are the natures of deeply honorable people
+But such are the natures of some deeply honorable people